 An overview of the vocabulary around the cigar: The essential terms to know

-The world of cigars is steeped in a rich and specific terminology, reflecting a tradition that goes back centuries.
+The cigar world is steeped in a rich and specific terminology, reflecting a tradition that dates back centuries.
 Understanding this vocabulary is essential to fully appreciate the art of cigar tasting.
-This article offers you an overview of the cigar lexicon, enriched with in-depth definitions and key concepts for cigar lovers.
+This article offers an overview of cigar vocabulary, enriched with in-depth definitions and key concepts for cigar enthusiasts.

 1. Vitola